-You may think of anxiety as a mental health concern, but there are physical effects of anxiety as well.
+You might think of anxiety as something that people only experience in their worrying mind, but there are physical effects of anxiety that have great influence.
 Anxiety is your body’s natural response to fear, worry and threat, when the threat diminishes, anxiety goes away.

 The challenge arises because your body is capable of handling short bursts of stressful situations.
 When you encounter a threat, your body prepares itself for the required action, if you are unable to manage anxiety and eliminate the threat, anxiety stays on repeat within your body.
 As a result, you experience the effects of anxiety on the body and mind, often overwhelming a person into a challenging cycle of worry.